FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 6 (45s)**
+**SPEAKER NOTES - Slide 6bis (30s)**

-So, OxLint is the modern replacement for ESLint.
-We tested it on our code.
+  Now let's dive into OxLint.
+I tested it on our code.

   Results:
-- ESLint took 8.3 seconds to analyze our code
-- OxLint: 0.2 seconds

-That's 41 times faster.

-Why does it matter?

-For developers: your editor shows errors in real-time, without lag.

-For CI: we can lint more often without slowing down pipelines.

-And OxLint detects more issues than ESLint - it implements TypeScript ESLint rules natively.

-Same for OxFmt which replaces Prettier: same performance difference.
+  ESLint: 48 seconds.
+  OxLint: 3 seconds.

+  That's impressive, right?
+But actually, it's kind of cheating!
+OxLint can't parse everything in Vue files at the moment, and it has fewer rules than ESLint.
+But all these things will be fixed.

+  OxLint will probably become the default linter pretty soon.
 -->

 ---